xames3/xa/docs/source/miscellany/guiding-stars.rst

 -------------------------------------------------------------------------------

 **Madhavi**, you've been an incredible mentor and a profound influence in my life.
-Of all the people I've worked under, you were perhaps the most critical and impactful.
+Of all the people I've worked under in my software engineering journey, you were perhaps the most critical and impactful.
 Looking back, I realised that it was under your leadership that I mastered the art of time and work management.

-Whenever I'm asked how I manage my responsibilities and personal ventures, my answer is always the same: it's thanks to someone I had the privilege of working with in the past.

-You nurtured my ability to think critically, plan with precision, and execute tasks with attention.
+You nurtured my ability to think critically and execute tasks with attention to detail.
 These qualities still remain with me today and into every project and professional endeavour.

 For all your coaching, I'm deeply grateful.